Conditional dominance in games with unawareness

 The proof is contained in the appendix.
 There, we first define a version of prudent rationalizability that weakens dynamic properties of belief systems.
-We then show inductively the equivalence between that version of prudent rationalizability and iterated admissibility making use again of Lemma 4 in Pearce (1984).
-Finally, we show inductively the equivalence between that weakened version of prudent rationalizability and Definition~\ref{PR_definition}.
+We then show inductively the equivalence between that version of prudent rationalizability and iterated admissibility, again using Lemma 4 in Pearce (1984).
+Finally, we show inductively the equivalence between that weakened version of prudent rationalizability and prudent rationalizability of Definition~\ref{PR_definition}.

-As a corollary, iterated admissibility is equivalent to the iterated conditional weak dominance at every iteration in dynamic games with unawareness.
+As a corollary, iterated admissibility is equivalent to iterated conditional weak dominance at every iteration in dynamic games with unawareness.
 This result generalizes a result for standard games by Brandenburger and Friedenberg (2011, Proposition 3.1) to dynamic games with unawareness.

 \begin{cor} For every finite dynamic game with unawareness, $\widetilde{W}_{i}^{k}\left( \mathbf{S}\right) = W_{i}^{k}\left( \mathbf{S}\right)$, for all $k\geq 1$.
 Consequently, $\widetilde{W}_{i}^{\infty }\left( \mathbf{S}\right) = W_{i}^{\infty }\left( \mathbf{S}\right)$. \end{cor}